Should You Fix Your Home Loan Rate in Today's Economy?

 How fixed-rate periods usually work

 In South Africa, a fixed home loan rate is usually not fixed for the full life of the bond.
-Absa explains that fixed-rate periods are typically available for 12, 24, 36, 48 or 60 months, after which the loan reverts to a variable rate.
+Absa’s current home-loan interest-rate guidance says fixed-rate periods are typically available for 12, 24, 36, 48 or 60 months, and that when the fixed period expires the loan automatically reverts to a variable interest rate.

 This is one of the most important parts of the decision.
 You are usually not choosing between fixing your rate forever or staying variable forever.
-You are deciding whether to buy repayment certainty for a limited period, after which the loan will normally return to a variable-rate structure unless you make a new arrangement with the bank.
+You are deciding whether to buy repayment certainty for a limited period, after which the loan normally returns to variable-rate exposure unless you make a new arrangement with the bank.

 Who can usually get a fixed rate?